open-telemetry/opentelemetry-specification/specification/metrics/api.md

 }
 ```

-Using the RecordBatch calling convention is semantically identical to
+Using the _record batch_ calling convention is semantically identical to
 a sequence of direct calls, with the addition of atomicity.
 Because
 values are entered in a single call, the SDK is potentially able to
 implement an atomic update, from the exporter's point of view, because